-In most system environments, it is possible to pass CLI options while invoking a program.
+In most system environments, it is possible to pass options while invoking a program.
 Contrary to most programming languages, there is no standard method in VHDL to obtain the arguments or to set the exit status.

-However, the GHDL runtime behaviour can be modified with some options:
+However, the GHDL runtime behaviour can be modified with some options.
+For example, it is possible to pass parameters to your design through the generic interfaces of the top entity.
+It is also possible to stop simulation after a certain time.

-- It is possible to pass parameters to your design through the generic interfaces of the top entity. - It is also possible to stop simulation after a certain time.
-The exit status of the simulation is EXIT\SUCCESS (0) if the simulation completes, or EXIT\FAILURE (1) in case of error (assertion failure, overflow or any constraint error).
+The exit status of the simulation is EXIT_SUCCESS (0) if the simulation completes, or EXIT_FAILURE (1) in case of error (assertion failure, overflow or any constraint error).